segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/user.md

 ------
 Data type: boolean.

-`user.isReturning` contains information about previous visits.
-In case the user visits the site for the first time, the variable takes the value 'false'.
-In the opposite case, 'true'.
-The term visit defined by [session timeout](/for-analyst/settings#sessionLength)
+`user.isReturning` contains information about the fact that the user has previously visited the website.
+In case the user visits the site for the first time, the variable takes the value 'false', in the opposite case, 'true'.
+The term visit is defined by the [session timeout](/for-analyst/settings#sessionLength).

 > SDK creates and fills this variable automatically.
-Pleas do not try to reinitialize this variable.
+Please do not try to reinitialize this variable.

 ### <a name="user.isSubscribed"></a>user.isSubscribed
 ------